 The Personal Health Information Protection Act (PHIPA) is consent-based legislation which establishes legal requirements for the collection, use, access, disclosure and disposal of your personal health information.
 We have administrative, physical and technical security measures in place to protect your Personal Health Information from theft, loss, unauthorized use, access, transfer, copying, modification, disclosure and disposal.
 We conduct privacy audits and have breach management policies in place to monitor and manage our PHI privacy compliance.

-We collect personal health information about you directly from you, or from the individual who can legally make decisions for you about your personal health information.
+We collect your personal health information directly from you, or from the individual who can legally make decisions for you about your personal health information.

-The personal health information we collect may include your name, date of birth, address, contact information, medical history, records of the care you received during prior visits to the Niagara Health System, or other hospitals & clinics.
+The personal health information we collect may include your name, date of birth, address, contact information, medical history, records of the care you received during prior visits to Niagara Health, and/or other hospitals & clinics.

-Access to your personal health information is available to those who ‘need to know’ to provide care and treatment to you.
-This includes: physicians, nurses, technicians, therapists, chaplains and all other members of your healthcare team.
-We collect, use and disclose your PHI as necessary to:
+Access to your electronic personal health information is provided to those who ‘need to know’ to provide or assist in providing care and treatment to you.
+This includes: physicians, nurses, technicians, therapists, chaplains and other allied members of your healthcare team.
+We also collect, access, use and disclose your PHI as necessary to:

 Your family physician is considered an important member of your healthcare team.
 If you are receiving care at our hospital, a copy of your treatment record and/or diagnostic test results will be forwarded to your family physician unless you tell us not to provide this information.

 Non-clinical information about your visit such as your name, location within the hospital and home address may be released in order to: